MM120-i/Space-Invaders/README.md

 Game Over and Win Conditions: The game ends when the player's shooter is hit by an invader or when all invaders are eliminated, resulting in victory.

-Inspiration: The project was inspired by Code with Ania Kubów's YouTube tutorial.

 This project provides a fun and interactive implementation of the Space Invaders game, serving as a great learning resource for web development enthusiasts.
 Have fun playing and learning from this classic arcade game implementation!